-We're a student team at University of Technology Eindhoven, working on a solution for renewable energy.
+We're a student team at the University of Technology Eindhoven, working on a solution for renewable energy.

-Formed in 2019 with only a few members, we have expanded the team's size to 9 students from 4 different majors.
-From the very beginning our goal was to research and develop a generator that can harvest electrical energy from small moments of friction, such as driving of cars on the roads, dancing in a club or even cycling.
-At Nano we believe in a sustainable future, and our dream is to help move us one step closer towards it.
+Founded in June 2019 with only a few members, we have expanded the team's size to 20 students from 5 different majors.
+From the very beginning, our goal was to research and develop a generator that can harvest electrical energy from small moments of friction, such as driving of cars on the roads, dancing in a club, or even cycling.
+At NANO we believe in a sustainable future, and our dream is to help move us one step closer towards it.

 How it works